Ellon-M/Machine-Learning-Python/README.md

-# machine-learning-python

-Machine Learning Repo - Python
+# Machine Learning Repo -python

 A collection of completed - more or less.. tasks.

 Along with some bits of scattered EDA.

 This, as well as a dumping site for all the stuff I may regard or disregard - as insubstantial.

-Constantly improving
+Constantly improving.
+Always less than zero.